What is a Local Area Plan?

 An advertisement is placed in national newspapers announcing the preparation of a LAP.
 Notice and a copy of the Draft LAP is also sent to prescribed bodies such as the Department of Education and Science, NRA, ESB.
 The Draft Plan goes on display for a minimum period of 6 weeks during which submissions / observations are invited from the public and all interested parties.

-4. Preparation of Manager's Report on Submissions / Observations
+4. Preparation of Chief Executive's Report on Submissions / Observations

 This report must be submitted to the Elected Members of the City Council for their consideration not later than 12 weeks after notice is published in the national newspapers.